sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

-Vidyānātha we find that Bhārāti leans to Kaiśikī as. ईषन्मृद्वर्थand Sāttvatī to the Ārabhaṭīas [ईषत्प्रौढार्थ](# "Such change in their import could not be avoided; for these two cannot come into Kāvya with as much ease and propriety as Kaiśhikīand Ārabhaṭī.").
+Vidyānātha we find that Bhārāti leans to Kaiśikī as. ईषन्मृद्वर्थand Sāttvatī to the Ārabhaṭīas ईषत्प्रौढार्थ[^60].
 Vidyānātha also assigns these four to the Rasas thus : Śṛṅgāra and Karuṇa — Kniśikī; Raudra and Bībhatsa— Ārabhaṭī: Hāsya, Śānta and Adbhuta— Bhāratīand Vīra and Bhayānaka— Sāttvatī.
 Vidyānātha accepts Bhoja's two additional Vṛttis also and considers them as the Vṛttis of all Rasas.
 Vide pp. 43-45.
 Prat.
 Yaś.
 Bhūṣ.
 Bālamanoramāedn.).

+[^60]: "Such change in their import could not be avoided; for these two cannot come into Kāvya with as much ease and propriety as Kaiśhikīand Ārabhaṭī."

  The KaiśikīVṛtti goes with the Vaidarbhī Rīti; the Ārabhaṭīwith the Gauḍī; the former pair is characterised by sweetness and delicacy while the latter, by force and energy.
 Murāri thus couples the Kaiśikī Vṛtti and the Vaidarbhī Rīti: